office-for-statistics-regulation/sharepoint-analyser/README.md

 `pip install docx`

+docx allows for searching within titles, main text and captions but sadly not text that has a hyperlink in.
+We have also included the ability to search for terms in headers and footers, and tables, see the section below on How to run for more details.

 #### Emails

 Next, we wanted to be able to search for keywords within saved `.msg` files.
 To do this, we use the python package `extract-msg`: